2000 (P) Proof Library of Congress Bicentennial Commemorative Dollar

 Description

 The 2000 (P) Proof Library of Congress Bicentennial Commemorative Dollar is a proof cent struck at the Philadelphia Mint, part of the Modern Commemorative Dollars (1982-Date) series.
-The U.S. Mint produced 198,503 examples.
-The obverse features designs varying by commemorative issue, authorized by Congress to honor significant American events, people, and institutions, while the reverse displays designs varying by commemorative issue.
-Designed by John M. Mercanti/Thomas D. Rogers.
+The U.S. Mint produced 198,503 examples, making this the higher-mintage of the two mint variants, representing 79% of production.
+The obverse features designs varying by commemorative issue, authorized by Congress to honor significant American events, people, and institutions and the reverse displays designs varying by commemorative issue.
+A modern issue from an era of rotating coin designs, collector-focused programs, and renewed interest in numismatic artistry.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $1,350 PR70 03-02-2008 Heritage Auctions.
 Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #99783.
-The modern commemorative coin program was revived in 1982 after a 28-year hiatus.
-Over 80 different silver dollar commemoratives have been issued.
-Proof and uncirculated versions are produced each year.
-Low-mintage issues and popular subjects command the highest premiums.

 External References